One Day In Bryce Canyon National Park

-If you only have one day in Bryce Canyon National Park you can still see the highlights!
-In fact, on my most recent trip this is exactly what I did.
+If you only have one day in Bryce Canyon National Park you can still see the highlights with this itinerary!
+In fact, on my most recent trip to Bryce Canyon this itinerary is exactly what I did.

-Bryce Canyon is one of the smallest National Parks, so it’s very possible to see most of it on a short trip.
+Bryce Canyon is one of the smallest National Parks, so it’s very possible to see most of it, even if you only have one day.

 In this article:

-✈️ How To Get There: Fly into Salt Lake City or Las Vegas and rent a car.
+✈️ How To Get There: Fly into Salt Lake City or Las Vegas (both are 4 hours)

-🏜️ Bryce Canyon Must-See: Sunrise Point, Navajo Loop & Queens Garden Trail, Southern Scenic Drive
+🏜️ Bryce Canyon Must-See: Sunrise Point, Queens Garden Trail, & Southern Scenic Drive

-💵 Entrance Fee: $35 (good for 7 days) or free with an Annual Park Pass.
+💵 Entrance Fee: $35 (good for 7 days) or free with an America The Beautiful Pass

-🛌 Where To Stay: The Lodge At Bryce Canyon or Ruby’s Inn
+🛌 Where To Stay: The Lodge At Bryce Canyon (in the park), Ruby’s Inn or a vacation rental in Tropic

 What To Do In Bryce Canyon In One Day

-I only had one day in Bryce Canyon National Park on my most recent trip and I was still able to see all the best spots!
-It’s a very small park so it’s still worth visiting even if you’re short on time.
+Even though I only had one day in Bryce Canyon National Park on my recent trip I was still able to see all the best spots!

-The benefit to being a smaller park (9th smallest in the country!) is that it’s very manageable to see all of Bryce Canyons highlights in one day.
+The benefit to being a smaller park (9th smallest in the country!) is that it’s very manageable to see all of the highlights with one day in Bryce Canyon National Park.

 While you’re there, you’ll want to get in some hiking, drive the scenic road, and stop along the beautiful viewpoints.
 I’ll cover all of that (and more) in this itinerary!

 First things first, let’s get the lay of the land.
 The key to planning an itinerary for one day in Bryce Canyon National Park is to optimize your time.
-This way you’re not wasting precious time driving back and forth, or fighting crowds.
+This way you’re not wasting precious time driving back and forth, fighting large crowds, or looking for parking.

 Bryce Canyon only has one entrance and one primary road through the park.
 This makes it pretty hard to get lost!